gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 ### Compositor Services

+Compositor Services is visionOS-specific API that provides a bridge between your SwiftUI code and your Metal rendering engine code.
+In other words it lets you draw directly via your custom Metal renderer to the Apple Vision displays.
+There are two displays - for the left and right eye.

-Compositor Services is visionOS-specific API that lets you draw directly to the Apple Vision Pro displays (there is one for each eye).
-It provides a bridge between your SwiftUI code and your Metal rendering engine code by giving you a layer, which contains the Metal types, textures, and other information you need.
-This layer also provides timing information to help you manage your app’s rendering loop and deliver frames of content in a timely manner.
-It does so by allowing us to query a `LayerRenderer.Frame` on each frame.
-This `Frame` holds a `Drawable` that we can use for rendering our Metal graphics.
+At the app's initialization time, Compositor Services will allow us to configure a [`LayerRenderer`](https://developer.apple.com/documentation/compositorservices/layerrenderer) object that will be created for us behind the scenes and used for rendering on Apple Vision during the lifetime of our app.
+This configuration includes the texture layouts, pixel formats used, should foveation be enabled and other rendering options.
+If we don’t provide a custom configuration, Compositor Services uses a set of default configuration values.
+The `LayerRenderer` also provides timing information to help you manage your app’s rendering loop and deliver frames of content in a timely manner.

 ## Stereoscoping Rendering

-At the app's initialization time, Compositor Services will allow us to configure a `LayerRenderer` object that will be created for us behind the scenes to be used for rendering on Apple Vision.
-It is up to us to configure the texture layouts, pixel formats used, and other rendering options.
-If we don’t provide a custom configuration, Compositor Services uses a set of default configuration values.

-First thing we need to realize is that unlike traditional apps where we render our graphics to a single device screen, be it on a MacBook or iPhone, on Apple Vision we need to render to two displays - one for the left eye and one for the right eye.
+As we already established, Apple Vision has two displays for both eyes.
 That means we need a set of textures for each eye's view or a single texture big enough to accommodate the views of both eyes.
-Let's take a look at organising the textures' layout.
+First, let's take a look at organising the textures' layout.

 ### Configuring a `CompositorLayer` for rendering at initialization time